MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

 5. On the **Welcome** page, select **Sign in**.

-6. On the **Email and accounts** page, select **Work or school account**, and then select **Continue**.
+6. On the **Email and accounts** page, select **Workplace or school account**, and then select **Continue**.

-7. On the **Work or school account** page, enter the credentials that your admin provided.
+7. On the **Workplace or school account** page, enter the credentials that your admin provided.
 For the credentials, the user name will resemble `username@domain.com`.
 For example, if your user name is LauraO, and you work for the Contoso company, the user name will be `laurao@contoso.com`.

     ![Work or school account page.](media/sign-in-hololens.PNG "Work or school account page")